KULeuven-Diepenbeek/osc-course/content/ch4-debugging/debugging-ide.md

 A short live demo of CLion's debugging capabilities is in order here.
 {{% /notice %}}

-CLion is not free but a 30-day trail is, and as a student you can apply for a one-year licence for free using your student e-mail address.
+CLion is not free but a 30-day trail is, and as a student you can apply for a one-year license for free using your student e-mail address.
 Bigger development environments like this are typically used when developing large applications with a lot of source and header files.
 In this course, we will not be needing that.
 That is why the usage of a tool like this is not needed for now.

 Instead of relying on visual debug tools like CLion, another 'hard-core' commandline alternative exists for Linux: `gdb` (The GNU debug tool).